root@krueger:~/products/kineo$ cat README

 A premium health system built to feel guided, credible, and sticky from the first tap.

-The product feels closer to a premium operating system for health instead of a single-purpose tracker with add-ons.
+The product feels closer to a premium wellness operating surface instead of a tracker plus a pile of internal tools bolted on afterward.

 My role

-I owned the product framing and the frontend shape of the system.
+I owned the product architecture, frontend execution, and browser-release posture of the system.

-- Defined route roles across onboarding, app, scanner, studio, and premium conversion
+- Defined route architecture across onboarding, daily use, nearby discovery, support, and premium conversion

-- Shaped the premium wellness tone, hierarchy, and visual system
+- Shaped the hierarchy, tone, and interaction system across the live browser release

-- Built and refined the actual frontend surfaces and interaction language
+- Built and refined the production-facing frontend surfaces and installable PWA posture

 Snapshots